Jung District, Seoul: Government

 Seoul City Hall is located within Jung District.
 The current building, which was opened in 2012, sits beside the former building, which is now home to Seoul Metropolitan Library.

 The National Human Rights Commission of Korea has its headquarters in the Gumsegi Building in Jung District.

 The Korean Maritime Safety Tribunal (KMST) formerly had its headquarters in the S1 Building in Sunhwa-dong, Jung District.
 The offices of the KMST are now in Sejong City.

 Diplomatic missions

 Being at the center of the city, the district hosts numerous foreign embassies.

 Education

 Tertiary education

-Dongguk University, a private, coeducational university established in 1906, is located in Jung District.
+Dongguk University, a private university established in 1906, is located in Jung District.
 The University achieved full university status in 1953 and is one of the few Buddhist-affiliated universities in the world.

 Primary & Secondary Education

-The Russian Embassy School in Seoul It was established on May 31, 2002 and operates as part of the Russian Ministry of Foreign Affairs.
-Seoul Chinese Primary School (also known as Hanxiao Chinese Primary School) in Myeong-dong It is a Taiwanese-oriented international primary school.
+The Russian Embassy School in Seoul.
+It was established on May 31, 2002 and operates as part of the Russian Ministry of Foreign Affairs.
+Seoul Chinese Primary School (also known as Hanxiao Chinese Primary School) in Myeong-dong.
+It is a Taiwanese-oriented international primary school.